-MPIW Brings Management to the Frontlines of Water Service Transformation
+MPIW brings management to the frontlines of water service transformation

-The management team of Metro Pacific Iloilo Water (MPIW), led by Chief Operating Officer Angelo David Berba, personally walked the waterlines of Brgy.
-Hibao-an Sur and North, and Brgy.
-Guzman-Jesena in Mandurriao District on April 28, 2026—validating water meters, spotting leaks, and listening to customer concerns face-to-face as part of the company’s Bantay Linya Program.
+THE MANAGEMENT team of Metro Pacific Iloilo Water (MPIW), led by chief operating officer Angelo David Berba, personally walked the waterlines of Barangay Hibao-an Sur and North, and Barangay Guzman-Jesena in Mandurriao District on April 28, 2026—validating water meters, spotting leaks, and listening to customer concerns face-to-face as part of the company’s Bantay Linya Program.

 More than a field visit, the activity signaled a strong shift toward leadership immersion, where decision-makers step beyond boardrooms and directly into the communities they serve.
 By walking the same streets and speaking with customers in real time, the management team reinforced the company’s belief that reliable water service is built on visibility, accountability, and trust.